caiomarte/go/tutorials/30doec/d1/README.md

 ![inline output](../../../images/30doec/d1/d1-s17.png)

 There are two problems with this output: first, all values are inline, but we need to print each value in a single line; second, HackerRank expects a float with only one decimal place, `8.0`.
-We'll add some formating to fix these.
+We'll add some formatting to fix these.

 To print one value in each line, we'll use the newline symbol `\n` to replace all blank spaces between verbs.